 The majority of the medical team should be medical personnel, but some non-medical members are encouraged to participate as well.
 An ideal team will consist of 1 or 2 primary care providers, several nurses, a pharmacist, and additional medical professionals or non-medical volunteers.
 But, we are flexible!
 If you have a specialty you would like to use in Haiti, we will try to find a location for your work.
 Interpreters will work with each team.

 Construction teams should have at least one person who is familiar with construction but not all team members have to have construction experience.
 There will be many opportunities to share the Gospel, interact with communities, and participate in revivals or crusades for these teams.
 A primary objective of teams replacing roofs damaged by Hurricane Matthew will be to assist church planters in expanding their impact in a community.
 In some communities teams will build simple chapels that will serve as the meeting place for a new church.

-For medical teams the base cost is $850, PLUS an additional cost for the airline tickets.
+For medical teams the base cost is $850, PLUS an additional cost for the airline tickets and insurance.
 This includes food, lodging, in-country transportation, translators, and supplemental health/evacuation insurance

 The base cost for construction/ evangelism teams is $400 plus the cost of airline tickets.
 Additionally, teams are asked to contribute $3000 toward the cost of building materials.
 This includes food, lodging, in-country transportation, translators, and supplemental health/evacuation insurance.